 This post may contain affiliate links.
 Read the full disclosure here

 Like that foamy, bubbly effect face wash has?
 That’s what this ingredient does.
 It’s considered safe to use in skincare with some restrictions.

 What Is Cocamidopropyl Dimethylamine?

 The result is a skincare and hair care ingredient that has great foaming properties and helps cleanse and moisturize the skin.
 This ingredient is found in a lot of rinse-off products like soaps, body washes, facial cleansers, and other such personal care and skincare products.
-It is very similar to Cocamidopropyl betaine, which is a mixture of coconut oil and betaine.

 The Uses & Benefits Of Cocamidopropyl Dimethylamine In Skincare

 Wondering about Cocamidopropyl dimethylamine skin benefits?
 This surfactant has a variety of uses and purposes in hair care and skin care products.

 As both a surfactant and antistatic agent, Cocamidopropyl dimethylamine can help water, oil, and dirt interact to wash off impurities, cleaning the skin or hair.
 It’s typically used along with other surfactants to enhance its cleansing properties for skin and hair.

 Hair and skin conditioner